polytypic/Recalled/Docs/LogArch.md

 operations, both *add* and *remove* operations, to reconstruct the last persisted state of the storage.

-Perhaps the main benefits of
+Some of the main benefits of a
 [log structured storage](http://blog.notdot.net/2009/12/Damn-Cool-Algorithms-Log-structured-storage)
-mechanisms are that they avoid the need to move data around and can be very easy to implement.
+mechanism are that it avoids the need to move data around and can be very easy to implement.
 Another benefit is that a single log file can store a large number of entries.
 Traditional file systems are not particularly efficient when there is a need to store potentially hundreds of thousands of individual files.